-Feather River Charter School takes state accountability measures very seriously and understands that there are areas we need to prioritize and create new policies or procedures to address and improve to achieve student academic success.
-FRCS has supported Student's with Disabilities (SWD's) need for targeted language arts instruction by adding Reading Specialists, structured multi-sensory literacy programming, as well as reading programs for specialized academic instruction.
-We have taken steps such as providing additional support for our unduplicated students, such as professional learning for families and staff focused on instructional strategies to help students reach their academic potential.
+Clarksville Charter Charter School takes state accountability measures very seriously and understands that there are areas we need to prioritize and create new policies or procedures to address and improve to achieve student academic success.
+CCS has supported SWD's need for targeted language arts instruction by adding Reading Specialists, structured multi-sensory literacy programming, as well as reading programs for specialized academic instruction.
+We have taken steps such as providing additional support for our unduplicated students, through professional learning for families and staff focused on instructional strategies to help students reach their academic potential.
 Our Local Control and Accountability Plan (LCAP) showcases our strategic three year plan to address our identified areas of need from 2021-22 school year through the 2023-24 school year.
 Specifically, Goal 1 and Goal 3 focus on improving our Graduation rate and providing additional support for our unduplicated students and students with disabilities to succeed on the CAASPP state assessment ELA and Math.